 - Claim to have access to thousands of office computers and servers of various Argentine government agencies

 - Claim to posses ID card data of millions of Argentinians

-- Card data includes: photo, name, address, processing number, type of ID, code located on the back of the card
+- Card data includes: photo, name, address, processing number, type of ID, and code located on the back of the card

 - Seller is the same person or group who released the confirmed IOSFA leak

-The hackers claim that they have access to thousands of office computers and servers, including virtual machines belonging to various Argentine government agencies.
+The hackers claim they have access to thousands of office computers and servers, including virtual machines belonging to various Argentine government agencies.

 The hacker claims that they have data on several million Argentine citizens.

 The data allegedly includes information such as photos, names, surnames, addresses, processing numbers, type of ID, and code on the back of the card (three lines barcode) calculated by an algorithm.